 Osa Kauffman is a self-taught leather worker in San Francisco, CA, creating bags for both women and men.
 Osa enjoys working with leather because of its’ versatile textures and colors.
 Her interest in creating leather bags started when she sewed a bag for herself as an experiment to create a bag that was pleasing to the eye yet practical.
 Since then, she has continued to create bags in various designs and colors.
 Her style is characterized as straightforward and rustic with a modern edge.

-My Studio and home are in Martinez Ca. I have been a glass artist for over 30 years, working with various techniques.
+My Studio and home are in Martinez, California.
+I have been a glass artist for over 30 years, working with various techniques.
 These tempered glass mosaics are made with mostly recycled materials.
 The colors seen are paintings and pigments on the piece itself, and then broken tempered glass is adhered to on top of the painting.
 I am also a glass bead maker.
-Some of the mosaics have glass beads imbedded in them to give more of a 3D appearance.
+Some of the mosaics have glass beads embedded in them to give more of a 3D appearance.
 Translucent pieces allow natural light to shine through displaying colors and movement, and as light hits the opaque pieces, the reflection and refraction of light changes the pieces all day long.

 Irene Storch began studying fine arts after moving to the Bay Area from Germany in 1981.
 Eventually her interests expanded into jewelry-making.
 Equally inspired by the designs and materials of modern technology as those of nature and ancient crafts (like wearing wire-wrapping) her jewelry symbolizes the interaction between the two.